hashbangcode/drupal-services-talk/src/slides.md

 $aliasManager = new AliasManager($pathAliasRepository, $pathPrefixes, $languageManager, $cache, $time);
 ```
 <!--
-We have made a desicion here about where the data will come from.
+We have made a decision here about where the data will come from.
 We are assuming that all the paths are stored in our local database.
-Which is an ok assumption to make.
+Which is an ok assumption to make, but this is how hard coded.
 -->
 ---

-The `$cid` property is easy as that's just a string.
+The `$cid` property of `AliasPrefixList` is easy as that's just a string.

 ```php
 use Drupal\path_alias\AliasManager;